 Program 60 courses are tuition-free, but you may need to pay for books, supplies or lab fees.
 There are optional expenses associated with parking and transportation, replacing a lost BuckID or purchasing a membership to the Recreation and Physical Activity Center (RPAC).

-What can I expect if I participate in Program 60 during Autumn 2020?
+What can I expect if I participate in Program 60 during the COVID-19 pandemic?

 You can find details about health and safety measures related to COVID-19 on the Safe and Healthy Buckeyes website.
 For the latest tips and resources about online and hybrid classes, visit the Keep Learning website.